-Salicornia europaea, known as Common Glasswort or just Glasswort, is a halophytic annual dicot flowering in August to October.
+Salicornia europaea, commonly known as Common Glasswort or just Glasswort, is a halophytic annual dicot flowering from August to October.
 It flowers in groups of three.
-Glasswort is found in Africa, Europe and North America.
-Within the saltmarsh it can be found in low marsh and in depressions, salt pans and open creek sides.
+Glasswort is found in Africa, Europe, and North America.
+It can be found in the low marsh, depressions, salt pans, and open creek sides.
 It is edible, either cooked or raw.

 The plant is at its best for eating in late summer.
-The stems are very succulent, but have a thin woody core that is easily removed.
+The stems are succulent but have a thin, woody core that is easily removed.
 Its leaves stick out as small protrusions from the main stem.
-They are best harvested when about 6 inches (15 cm) long, the top 4 inches (10 cm) being used leaving the bottom 2 inches (5 cm) to produce new shoots.
+They are best harvested when about 6 inches (15 cm) long, the top 4 inches (10 cm) being used, leaving the bottom 2 inches (5 cm) to produce new shoots.
 The edible leaves are occasionally sold in local markets.

-Light: Prefers sunny position.
-Grow it in a container on you window sill or in the open ground.
+Light: Prefers a sunny position.
+Grow it in a container on your windowsill or in the open ground.

 Water: Best watered with a saline solution (1 teaspoon of proper sea salt in a pint of water).

-Temperature: Give them medium (50 degrees F/10 degrees C) to warm temperatures during the growing season—spring and summer.
+Temperature: Give them medium, 50 °F (10 °C) to warm temperatures during the growing season, spring and summer.
 The plants go semi-dormant in winter.

 Glasswort prefers rich organic soil with ample nitrogen and regular watering.
 This species is little if at all, cultivated, and its exact requirements are not clearly understood.
 It is unknown if the plant will require periodic inundation by salty water to grow well.